openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 ### Writing rules

-Translations of archetypes into Finnish shall follow national guidelines (mihin viitataan?).
+Translations of archetypes into Finnish shall follow national guidelines (TBD).
 Translations of terms in archetypes shall, as far as possible, follow the Finnish translation of terms in Snomed CT / ICD11

 #### Supplementary writing rules and recommendations